ARMv8 Shellcodes from 'A' to 'Z': Building the instruction set

 It is quite easy to turn a conditional jump into a non-conditional jump.
-However, only \texttt{tbz} and its opposite \texttt{tbnz} have a realistic use for loops.
-The three other instructions require an offset too large to be useful.
+However, only \texttt{tbz} and its opposite \texttt{tbnz} have a realistic use for loops, as the three other branching instructions require an offset too large to be useful.
+Therefore, $\mathcal A_{\rm max}$ contains only \texttt{tbz} and \texttt{tbnz} as branching instructions.